 The album's final track, the piano ballad "How Many Say I," has become infamous for its sheer awfulness.
 For some reason, Eddie Van Halen made the incredibly bad decision to take up lead vocals on this six minute dirge (with Cherone adding some occasional harmonies).
 The effect is like listening to a drunken lounge singer at last call, banging away on his piano to an empty room.
 You should've stuck to the guitar, Eddie.

 "Ballot or the Bullet"

 Van Halen III barely squeaked past Gold record status in the United States (500,000 copies sold), which was a far cry from the multi-platinum heights they'd reached during the Hagar era.
 "Fire in the Hole" appeared on the film soundtrack to Lethal Weapon 4 (which, like the band, had become a tired franchise in dire need of resuscitation), but radio and MTV largely ignored it and the album's other single, "Without You."
 Therefore it was not exactly a surprise when the band announced that they'd amicably parted ways with Gary Cherone in 1999.

 Van Halen briefly reunited with Sammy Hagar following the Cherone split, but they didn't release a new studio album for more than a dozen years after VH3.
 When A Different Kind of Truth hit stores in 2012, prodigal son David Lee Roth had been welcomed back into the fold.
-All has been quiet in the Van Halen camp since then.

 © 2019 Keith Abt